Hotmoka/hotmoka/README.md

 exchange of data from outside the node to inside it, and back.
 But not any kind of data can be exchanged:

-1. Values that can be exchanged from inside the blockchain to outside the blockchain are _storage values_.
+1. The values that can be exchanged from inside the node to outside the node are called  _storage values_.
-2. Values that can be exchanged from outside the blockchain to inside the blockchain are _storage values_, with the extra constraint that objects must belong to an `@Exported` class.
+2. The values that can be exchanged from outside the node to inside the node are the same _storage values_ as above, with the extra constraint that objects must belong to an `@Exported` class.

 The set of _storage values_ is the union of